- Home /

 root@backup:~# chown minio:minio /var/s3

-Second, we are going to have minio server listen only on our private IP address, not on all, and especially not our public, interfaces.
-Since both of our servers are deployed in the same Equinix Metal project, they should have no problem communicating with each other over their private IP addresses.
+Next, set up the minio server to listen only on the private IP address, not on all interfaces, especially not public ones.
+Since both of the servers are deployed in the same Equinix Metal project, they should have no problem communicating with each other over their private IP addresses.

 root@backup:~# ip addr show bond0